 London

 1. A capital city in United Kingdom, ;.
-Situated near the mouth of the River Thames in southeast England, with a metropolitan population of more than 13,000,000.
+Situated on the tidal River Thames in southeast England, with a metropolitan population of more than 13,000,000.

 2. A former administrative county in England, created in 1889 from parts of Kent, Middlesex and Surrey, and merged into Greater London in 1965.